Screaming skull

 A screaming skull is a paranormal object, a human skull which per legend speaks, screams, or otherwise haunts its environs.
-The legend is most found in England and other English-speaking regions.
+The legend is mostly found in England and other English-speaking regions.

 The Bettiscombe screaming skull of Dorset, England, is attested at least as early as 1897 in the book The Haunted Homes and Family Traditions of Great Britain.
 That book details an alleged visit to Bettiscombe in 1883 by curiosity-seekers to investigate a skull which, according to legend, was of an African slave once owned by the owner of the house.
 The slave had supposedly died determined to be buried in his homeland, and any attempt to bury his skull elsewhere would cause the skull to scream aloud.